sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Related Bug ID: #568

 ## Steps to follow:
-1.Go to admin UI
-2.Check for a section 'Measure' - Should not be present 3.Check for 'Ingredients' under Meals - Should be present
+Pre-requisite: MP-Login-001
+1. Access the Admin UI as an admin.
+2. In the left navigation menu, select the section "Meals".
+3. Click on "Show" button on the right corner of 'Chicken Curry' meal.

 ## Expected Behaviour:

-No 'Measure' section present and 'Ingredients' should show under meals.
+No 'Measure' section present and 'Ingredients' button should show on the bottom of the page.

 ## Test Results:
 Passed successfully.